porkbrain/suckless.hn/README.md

 * `amgf` flags titles which mention "Google", "Facebook", "Apple" or "Microsoft".
 No more endless Google-bashing comment binging at 3 AM.
 Too controversial.

 **List of filter groups:**
-* `-bignews-amgf` (default)
+* `-amgf-bignews` (default)
 * `+askhn+showhn`

+Filters in a group are alphabetically sorted ASC.

 ## Design
+The repo is a binary which is supposed to be executed periodically (~ 30 min).

 [`sqlite`][sqlite] database stores ids of top HN posts that are already downloaded + some other metadata (timestamp of insertion, submission title, url, which filters it passed).

 The endpoint to query top stories on HN is [https://hacker-news.firebaseio.com/v0/topstories.json][hn-topstories].
-Periodically we check each story in this index which we haven't checked before or that has passed [Suckless Filters™](#suckless-filters).
+Periodically we check stories in this index which we haven't checked before.
 The data about a story is available via [item endpoint][hn-item].

-We check each new story against Suckless Filters™ before inserting it into the database.
+We check each new story against Suckless Filters™ before inserting it into the database table `stories`.
+The flags for each filter are persisted in `story_filters` table.

 Final step is generating a new html for the [suckless.hn][suckless-hn] front page and uploading it into S3 bucket.
 The S3 bucket is behind Cloudfront distribution to which the `suckless.hn` zone records point.
 We set up different combinations of filters and upload those combinations as different S3 objects.

 ## Rate limiting
 We handle rate limiting by simply skipping submission.
-When we start getting 429 errors, the binary terminates and we expect `cron` to again run it at a later point.
+Since we poll missing stories periodically, they will be fetched eventually.

-Also we don't need to check all top stories.
+We don't need to check all top stories.
 We can slice the [top stories][hn-topstories] endpoint and only consider first ~ 30 entries.

+[Wayback machine](#wayback-machine) has some kind of rate limiting which makes concurrent requests fail.
+We run wayback machine queries sequentially.

 ## Wayback machine
 We leverage [wayback machine APIs][wayback-machine-api] to provide users link to the latest archived snapshot at the time of the submission.